Research Overview

 Learn More

-Single-cell biology of microbiome
+Single-cell biology of microbiomes

 The gut microbiota is currently understood to represent a complex “organ” in the body affecting a multitude of body systems and implicated in a wide range of diseases.